-US Airways joins the 21st century, plans to outfit jets with Wi-FiAaron Baker - Director, Content and Partnerships
+US Airways joins the 21st century, plans to outfit jets with Wi-FiAaron Baker - Member

 If you travel on a regular basis, you've likely heard frustrations with US Airways.
 While other airlines are offering DIRECTV, Wi-Fi, and other in-flight goodies, US Airways offers no entertainment (my last 5,000 mile roundtrip was on US Airways, and I can attest to how boring the flights are).
 On that note, travelers can rejoice - US Airways is finally joining the 21st century and outfitting its fleet with Wi-Fi connectivity.